 The following table summarizes the four proposals to be voted on at the Annual Meeting, if properly brought before the Annual Meeting, and the voting recommendation of our Board of Directors ("Board") for each proposal.
-The Board urges you to use the <a href="https://www.will.edu.no.nd/will-edu.no.nd/will-edu.no.nd/will-edu.nd/w
+The Board urges you to use the WHITE proxy card or voting instruction form, as applicable, to vote "FOR" only each of the Company's thirteen (13) director nominees and otherwise in accordance with the Board's recommendations.
+We will also act on other business that may be properly raised before the Annual Meeting.

-PROPOSAL BOARD RECOMMENDATION Election of Twelve (12) Director Nominees FOR only each Company director nominee Ratification of the Appointment of Independent Registered Public Accountants for Advisory Vote to Approve Executive Compensation for Boots Group By-Laws Proposal X AGAINST
+PROPOSAL BOARD RECOMMENDATION Election of Thirteen (13) Director Nominees FOR only each Company director nominee Ratification of the Appointment of Independent Registered Public Accountants for Advisory Vote to Approve Executive Compensation for Boots Group By-Laws Proposal X AGAINST